Empirical process theory for locally stationary processes: Applications

 \end{ex}

-For the following two examples we suppose the following properties of the underlying process $X_i$.
+For the following two examples we suppose that the underlying process $X_i$ is locally stationary in the sense of Assumption \ref{ass_clt_process}.
 Similar assumptions are posed in \cite{dahlhaus2019} and are fulfilled for a large variety of locally stationary processes.